JadTermsani/PubgRecords-server/README.md

 The coordinates represent the player's movement from the moment the player lands until his death (or victory).
 The query requires a `telemetry url` and a `username` of a participant of this match.

-**NOTE**
-The coordinates provided by the PUBG API are for a canvas of size 816,000 x 816,000.
-I translated the data so that it could be mapped on a 816 x 816 canvas.
-So feel free to maniulate the numbers and scale them accordingly.
+The `scale` parameter is optional and you can use it to return the coordinated scaled to your preference.

+#### Scale Example:

+Erangel is 816000 x 816000 and I want to scale the coordinates to be translated on a 408x408 px canvas.
+To achieve this, I add a `scale` parameter to the query and give it a value of 2500.

 #### Get the coordinates of single or multiple players of a game